mwaldl/RRIkinDP/README.md

 # RRIkinDP

-first release soon to come - please see dev branche until than
+first release soon to come - please see dev branche until then